-Often spoken of, but never photographed, was the sleigh equipped with runners in the front and wheels at the rear, with which farmers outran the following Chinook!
-Ranching in this area had its start in 1874 with the importation of range cattle from the United States.
+Often spoken of, but never photographed, was the sleigh equipped with runners in the front and wheels at the rear, with which farmers area had its start in 1874 with the importation of range cattle from the United States.
 In 1882 government regulations allowed the leasing of tracts up to 100,000 acres.
-At the turn of the century the historical pattern of garicultural settlement asserted itself and larger ranches began to disappear with the encroachment of farmlands on the ranges.
+At the turn of the century the historical pattern of agricultural settlement asserted itself and larger ranches began to disappear with the encroachment of farmlands on the ranges.
 Today average ranches are of about 2,000 acres owned by the rancher and 8,000 acres of provincial land under lease.
 The first irrigation ditch recorded was dug in 1879 and seven years later 79,000 acres were under irrigation.
 More than 10 times that area is now irrigated in Alberta alone.
 Canadian Pacific irrigation work started in 1906 and the company, which pioneered the Eastern and Western Irrigation Districts had spent more than \$25,000,000 by 1917 when the districts were formed.
 At Shepard, junction is made with the Strathmore Sub-Division.
-Ogden, with the "Ogden Shops" of the Canadian Pacific, marks the eastern fringe of Calgary, variously and affectionately referred to in different stages of its history as "Cowtown", "Foothills City" and "Oil City".
+Ogden, with the "Ogden Shops" of the Canadian Pacific, marks the eastern fringe of Calgary, variously and affectionately referred to in different stages of its history as "Cowtown".
+"Foothills City" and "Oil City".
 All three names are well justified.
-Calgary, founded as a North West Mounted Police post, called Fort Brisebois, in 1875. became Fort Calgary later in honour of Calgary on the Isle of Mull.
+Calgary, founded as a North West Mounted Police post, called Fort Brisebois, in 1875, became Fort Calgary later in honour of Calgary on the Isle of Mull.
 Its location at the confluence of the Elbow River and Nose Creek with the important Bow River, was a natural one.
 For years its principal interest was the surrounding cattle ranching, greatly accentuated by the advent of the railway.
-Later, discovery of the Turner Valley oilfields and the more recent "strikes" to the north, gave the city of 274,500 great importance to the oil industry.
-"Cowtown" traditions are kept alive by the annual "Calgary Stampede" when the whole city decks itself in "chaps", sombreros and spurs to celebrate the riding, "bronco-busting" and chuck-waggon races in which famous riders, men and women, compete.
-The Canadian Pacific hotel, named for Captain Palliser, pinpoints downtown Calgary.
-Industries include: oil-drilling specialties; meat products; sash and doors; structural steel; castings; fertilizers and chemicals; concrete blocks; prefabricated buildings; leather; oil-refining; cereals; sheet metal; paper products; pipe castings and explosives.
+Later, discovery of the Turner Valley oilfields and the more recent "strikes" to the north, gave the city its present great importance to the oil industry.
+"Cowtown" traditions are kept alive by the annual "Calgary Stampede" when the whole city decks itself in "chaps", sombreros and spurs to celebrate the riding, "bronco-busting" and chuck-waggon races in which famous riders compete.
+Home of the Stampede, Calgary is also the gateway to the splendors of the Canadian Rockies.
+The Palliser, offering 426 outside newly-decorated rooms, each with TV and radio, is a CP Hotel, and nearby is the Husky Tower, rising 626 feet above street level in Palliser Square and 4,028 feet above sea level. a landmark visible for 50 miles on the Alberta plains.
+Conducted tours of the Husky Tower are available during stopovers of "The Canadian", including visits to the revolving restaurant at the top, seating 200, and the cocktail lounge, snack bar and observation terrace above it, accommodating 300 sightseers.
 Dinosaur Park on St. George's Island is notable for life-size models of prehistoric animals found in the region.
 The city stands 3,438 feet above sea level.
 Here the Brooks and Laggan Sub-Divisions meet.